marcinjahn/technology-notebook/src/docs/programming/dotnet/generic-host.md

 # .NET Generic Host

-App uses implementation of `IHostedService` to run.
+App uses an implementation of `IHostedService` to run.

 ## Imports